-- You create a new customer, see Creating a New Customer. - You edit the data of an existing customer, see Editing Customer Data. - You deactivate a customer, see Deactivating a Customer. - You delete a customer, see Deleting a Customer. - You add a comment or attachment to a customer, see Editing the Comments and Attachments. - You perform an action for the customer, see Performing Customer Activities. - You add a relation to another customer or to a resource, see Relations to Other Customers and Resources.
+- You create a new customer, see Creating a New Customer. - You edit the data of an existing customer, see Editing Customer Data. - You deactivate, delete or anonymize a customer, see Making Customers Unavailable. - You add a comment or attachment to a customer, see Editing the Comments and Attachments. - You perform an action for the customer, see Performing Customer Activities. - You add a relation to another customer or to a resource, see Relations to Other Customers and Resources.